 Thierry Voisin, president of the European Committee for Professional Yachting (ECPY), called the ruling an “economic disaster.”
 He cited refit yards losing business, and a lack of clarity on how the law applied to private-yacht crew versus charter-yacht crew.
 Furthermore, Hill Robinson filed a lawsuit on behalf of three owners and a handful of industry companies.
 Nick Hill, the firm’s managing director, agreed with Voisin’s assessment.
 “This not only affects the yachts themselves, but also the whole infrastructure built around the superyacht industry,” he says.

 According to the French marine trade organization Fédération des Industries Nautiques (FIN), French ministers held a meeting on September 8.
 “The Prime Minister has fully grasped the problem,” FIN states on its website.
-“Now, the withdrawal of this measure is registered.”

 “It was crucial to get a favorable decision now,” comments Yves Lyon-Caen, chairman of the Beneteau Group.
 Lyon-Caen is further president of FIN.
 He states that French yachting businesses already saw a 30- to 40-percent drop in business this summer.
 “It shows that we have been heard by the government and should stabilize the situation just when the plans for the activities are decided for the months to come.”